kdflint/alliance-ship/docs/Vagrant_install_instructions.md

 and change host number in the following lines:
     config.vm.network :forwarded_port, guest: 8000, host:8000
     config.vm.network :forwarded_port, guest: 9001, host:9001

+[TODO - attach a dump of a good command]

 ###5) Migrate the database
 Open a vm session by executing